Cook's Tale

 • Language: English

 Nancy Jackman was born in 1907 in a remote Norfolk village.
-Her father was a ploughman, her mother a former servant who struggled to make ends meet in a cottage so small that access to the single upstairs room was via a ladder.
+Life was tough for her family: her father was a ploughman, her mother a former servant who struggled to make ends meet in a cottage so small that access to the single upstairs room was via a ladder.

-The pace of life in that long-vanished world was dictated by the slow, heavy tread of the farm horse and though Nancy's earliest memories were of a green, sunny countryside still unspoiled by the motorcar, she also knew at first hand the harshness of a world where the elderly were forced to break stones on the roads and where school children were regularly beaten.
+The pace of life in that long-vanished world was dictated by the slow, heavy tread of the farm horse - and Nancy's earliest memories were of a green, sunny countryside still unspoiled by the motorcar.
+But she also knew at first hand the harshness of a world where the elderly were forced to break stones on the roads and where school children were regularly beaten.

 Tom Quinn is the editor of the Country Landowner's Magazine.
 He has written several small books for small independent publishers.
 He has spent the last twenty years interviewing people who worked in domestic service, getting them to tell him their life stories.